puma1295/data-science-projects/README.md

 > Each project is presented as a standalone Jupyter Notebook (`.ipynb`), including all steps — data preprocessing, modeling, and conclusions.

+> Quik note: some of my projects are transalated from Russian.
+To minimize possible mistakes AI tools we used.

 ---

 ## 🧩 Key Topics & Techniques